Aunt Vadge: are my vaginal symptoms due to the pill, or do I have an infection?

 Hi Aunt Vadge,

-I need some advice on birth control and side-effects.
-I had a BV infection diagnosed by my gyno in early August, and it cleared up for the rest of the month from the antibiotics I was prescribed.
-I have no STDs or STIs and have been on birth control pills for six years.
-Shortly after the BV infection, I changed my birth control to Seasonique, and ever since I’ve had the same symptoms as the infection, but no elevated pH or BV.
+I need advice on birth control and side-effects.
+I had BV diagnosed by my gyno in early August, and antibiotics cleared it.
+I have no STIs and have been on the pill for six years.
+Shortly after the BV, I changed to Seasonique, and ever since I’ve had the same symptoms as the infection – but no elevated pH and no BV.

-I have vulvar burning, soreness, slight itching, slight discharge with no odor, and tearing when I try to have sex.
+I get vulvar burning, soreness, slight itching, slight discharge with no odour, and tearing when I try to have sex.
 I read that Seasonique can cause vaginal irritation, discharge and itching.
-Could this pill be the cause?
-I am worried to stop taking the pill because I went on it for painful periods.
-My doctors only give me antibiotics just in case since I have symptoms of an infection.
-Please advise, thank you!
+Could the pill be the cause?
+I’m scared to stop it because I went on it for painful periods.

 Sincerely,